You have to be comfortable with taking calculated and intelligent risks – if you don’t challenge the norm, you’ll never

 David studied commerce at National University of Ireland, Galway followed by a masters in marketing at University College Dublin, before going on to complete the TK Maxx graduate scheme.
 He then moved into the position of buyer of sunglasses and watches.
-Sophia has been in the industry for 23 years and has worked her way up to her current position as a buyer of gold label and contemporary womenswear when we spoke to her.
+Sophia had been in the industry for 23 years and worked her way up to the position of buyer of gold label and contemporary womenswear when we spoke to her.

 What are your tips for graduates applying for buying jobs?